theyashsharma/SmartAnalysingSystemForHandwrittenMathematicalEquations/README.md

 	- Navigate to the Directory on command Prompt
 	- type command "python manage.py runserver"

-This Project is a part of a Hackathon project for Reva hack
 Aim of this project is to digitize the steps of solving a mathematical equation written by freehand on a paper, validating the steps and final answer of the recognized handwritten lines by maintaining the context.

 ## Workflow
 	The overall solution can be divided into the following two parts: